MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-create-a-basic-image.md

 ### Install Windows onto a reference device

-This section covers how to create bootable Windows installation flash drive, and then installs it onto a device so it's ready to be customized.
+This section covers how to create bootable Windows installation flash drive for use during installation.

 #### Create a bootable flash drive